 What’s the deal?
 Whether you’re more in the mood for coffee or a cocktail, you’ll get a good taste of old Paris here.

-What to drink: The Tunnel, the house twist on the negroni.
+What should I drink?
+The Tunnel, the house twist on the negroni.

 The main reason drinkers come here isn’t for the booze, but the surroundings – a listed Art Nouveau building that recalls a bygone age when the city was synonymous with cutting-edge artistry and lots and lots of drinking.
 There’s a handful of good speakeasies in this city, but to get a real sense of vieux Paris (where, uh, Prohibition wasn’t a thing), this is where to head.